AdobeDocs/core-services.en/help/interface/t-publish-audience-segment.md

 ---
-title: Publish an Analytics audience segment
+title: Publish an Analytics Audience Segment
-description: How to publish an Adobe Analytics audience segment to the Experience Cloud and to Adobe Target for audience marketing activities.
+description: How to publish an Adobe Analytics audience segment to Experience Cloud and to Adobe Target for audience marketing activities.
 feature: Audience Library
 topic: Administration
 role: Admin